-P2H.1 Development of predominantly brownfield land amounting to approximately 1.06 hectares at Grange Farm, Chequers Lane, designated as Site STNP1, and as shown on Policy Map 2H, for up to 10 new dwellings, will be permitted subject to meeting the following criteria:
+P2H.1 Development of land predominantly occupied by agricultural buildings amounting to approximately 1.06 hectares at Grange Farm, Chequers Lane, designated as Site STNP1, and as shown on Policy Map 2H, for approximately 10 new dwellings, will be permitted subject to meeting the following criteria:

-- a) The site boundary shall be as shown on Policy Map 2H; - b) The proposals are guided by the masterplanned layout shown on Policy Map 2G.1, or where they significantly differ, an alternative masterplanned layout is provided in order to demonstrate compatibility with the requirements set out in this policy; - c) Of the total area, approximately 0.09 hectares as shown on Policy Map 2H is set aside for the provision of appropriate on- and off-site flood risk attenuation measures, a footpath linking the site to Page's Lane and landscaping only. - d) Single storey dwellings are expected on this site; two storey dwellings may be acceptable if built form is sympathetic to houses on the opposite side of Chequers Lane and it is demonstrated through a proportionate Landscape and Visual Appraisal (see criterion I below) that the built form will be sensitive to the open landscape setting found in this location; - e) Safe access to and from the site shall be provided by a single access road at the east end of the site.
-Site layout shall be such as to preclude future access to land south or west of the site boundary, other than for agricultural purposes; - f) The highway shall be widened to 4.8m along the site frontage; - g) A 1.8m wide pedestrian footway shall be provided from the highway at the eastern-most point of the site, thence through the site, to link with the existing public footpath on Page's Lane to the west of the site; - h) A Flood Risk Assessment shall be submitted in accordance with the requirements of Policy 8A.
-Development shall avoid areas of surface water flood or drainage risk.
-The surface water drainage system shall be designed with supporting calculations to demonstrate that no additional flood risk is created to adjoining property or land; - i) A bio-retention area or infiltration area shall be provided in the area of the site's greatest risk of surface water flooding, with a minimum length / area that calculations demonstrate to be adequate to prevent flood risk to new properties and/or off-site.; - j) Any attenuation to deal with the development itself should be provided outside areas of high or medium surface water flood risk; - k) Measures to prevent or attenuate the offsite flow of surface water onto the site should be considered; - A proportionate Landscape and Visual Appraisal shall be provided if the proposed site layout differs significantly from that given in Policy Map 2G.1; - m) The Ecological Assessment for the site shall include specific consideration of stone curlews.
+- a) The site boundary shall be as shown on Policy Map 2H; - b) The proposals are guided by the masterplanned layout shown on Policy Map 2G.1, or where they significantly differ, an alternative masterplanned layout is provided in order to demonstrate compatibility with the requirements set out in this policy; - c) Of the total area, approximately 0.09 hectares as shown on Policy Map 2H is set aside for the provision of appropriate on- and off-site flood risk attenuation measures, a footpath linking the site to Page's Lane and landscaping only. - d) Single storey dwellings are expected on this site; two storey dwellings will be acceptable if built form is sympathetic to houses on the opposite side of Chequers Lane and it is demonstrated through a proportionate Landscape and Visual Appraisal (see criterion I below) that the built form will be sensitive to the open landscape setting found in this location; - e) Safe access to and from the site shall be provided by a single access road at the east end of the site; - f) A 1.8m wide pedestrian footway shall be provided from the highway at the eastern-most point of the site, thence through the site, to link with the existing public footpath on Page's Lane to the west of the site; - g) A Flood Risk Assessment shall be submitted in accordance with the requirements of Policy 8.
+Development shall avoid areas of surface water flood or drainage risk, as shown on the Environment Agency's online maps of areas at risk from surface waterflooding.
+The surface water drainage system shall be designed with supporting calculations to demonstrate that no additional flood risk is created to adjoining property or land; - h) A bio-retention area or infiltration area shall be provided in the area of the site's greatest risk of surface water flooding, with a minimum length / area that calculations demonstrate to be adequate to prevent flood risk to new properties and/or off-site.; - i) Any attenuation to deal with the development itself should be provided outside areas of high or medium surface water flood risk; - j) Measures to prevent or attenuate the offsite flow of surface water onto the site should be considered; - k) A proportionate Landscape and Visual Appraisal shall be provided if the proposed site layout differs significantly from that given in Policy Map 2G.1; - I) The Ecological Assessment for the site shall include specific consideration of stone curlews. - m) Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
+Proposals lacking acceptable mitigation measures, where such are required, will not be permitted.

-- n) Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
-Proposals lacking acceptable mitigation measures, where such are required, will not be permitted. - o) A proportionate and sufficient Ground Contamination Risk Assessment shall be provided with the planning application, consistent with national and local guidance, and shall set out in detail all measures required to eliminate any identified risks; - p) Development shall be screened as part of a suitable landscaping scheme. - P2H.2 This site is expected to be developed between 2025 and 2028. - P2H.3 This site is required to deliver at least 2 affordable homes.
+- n) A proportionate and sufficient Ground Contamination Risk Assessment shall be provided with the planning application, consistent with national and local guidance, and shall set out in detail all measures required to eliminate any identified risks; - o) Development shall be screened as part of a suitable landscaping scheme.